-Bargaining Unit: CWA
+Bargaining Unit: No Representation

 The following information pertains to driving requirements for this classification with the City of Tucson.
 Under "Driving Level" None, Secondary or Primary, refers to the driving responsibility as it relates to the essential functions of the classification.
 License Type, is just that, the type of Arizona Driving License required for the classification.
 If the position requires a Commercial Drivers License (CDL), the endorsements will be listed under "Endorsements."
 Under Safety Sensitive a "Yes" means employees with this classification are subject to pre-employment and random drug testing.
 License Type A,B,C,D,or M may require the use of personal or City vehicles on City business.
 Individuals must be physically capable of operating the vehicles safely, possess a valid license and have an acceptable driving record.
 Use of a personal vehicle for City business will be prohibited if the employee is not authorized to drive a City vehicle or if the employee does not have personal insurance coverage.
 Exceptions to classification driving requirement's may exist based on position.